Here's how Connections Reform is being implemented, to help speed up the connection of some projects in SSEN Distribution’s licence areas.

 Readiness declaration template

 NESO and Distribution Network Operators like SSEN have been developing detailed guidance to support customers in submitting evidence.
 This is available to view here.
-This will be sent to affected customers and available on our portal.
-The NESO have shared a registration of interest form for a webinar taking customers through this guidance and evidence requirements, available here.
+This was also sent to affected customers and made available on our portal.